The 67 Best Zombie Movies Ever Made - A Countdown

 With a very charismatic squad that features the performances of Jovan Adepo, Wyatt Russell and John Magaro, this is a fantastic epic war blockbuster set on D-Day, that also includes Nazi zombie experiments in the basement of a French church.

 Watching a B-movie premise with the budget of a Bad Robot production is proof enough that we live in beautiful times.
+Zombies and nazis seems to be a genre that nearly always works.
+Having a nice budget for the genre made this a quality movie for my best zombie movies of all time ranking.

 52) Dead & Breakfast (2004)